giovtorres/kvm-install-vm/README.md

 - 🌐 Support for multiple distro cloud-images (AlmaLinux, Debian, Rocky, Ubuntu, and more)
 - 🔧 Customize CPU, RAM, disk size, architecture, and timezone
 - 💾 Attach additional disks on the fly
+- 🖥️ Boot using BIOS or UEFI (SecureBoot enabled or disabled)
 - ⚙️ Persist your favorite defaults via `~/.kivrc`

 ## 🔧 Prerequisites